 “No,” I said taking the high ground, “I was going to give you a call later and ask if I could come over and see the boys before I leave town.”

 “Leave town,” she almost screeched, “just where do you think you're going, especially the way you look, is it a Jimmy Buffett concert?”
 She asked with a detectable degree of ridicule in her voice.

 The one thing that did piss me off about the man who for years was Quincy's most eligible bachelor and raging Lothario was the suspicious timing between Emily divorcing me and them becoming a couple.
-I would be lying if I didn't say there was probably a period of time that while he had his fingers in mouth fixing my teeth he and my wife were playing a different type doctor on his days off at the secluded Hide Away Motel off route six.
+I would be lying if I didn't say there was probably a period of time that while Mark was still my dentist, he was playing a different type of doctor with my wife.

 I hadn't expected to roll out my cover store about leaving this early, but like the younger version of myself that appeared in my bathroom mirror the day before, life likes to throw four dimensional curve balls.
 “Yeah, this is something that's been in the works for several months.
 One of my old army buddies and I stumbled across each other on Facebook and he offered me a job after finding out what I do.
 He runs an engineering business and has several overseas contracts that needs more people.
 After a leisurely drive across the country spending my hiring bonus, I'll be living out on a tropical island in the middle of the Pacific for at least five years fixing equipment on the military base located there.”